 No person is authorised to give any information or to make any representation in connection with the Offers described in this Prospectus which is not contained in this Prospectus.
 Any information not contained in this Prospectus may not be relied upon as having been authorised by the Company, the Lead Manager or any other person in connection with the Offers.
 You should rely only on information contained in this Prospectus.

+Disclosing Entity

-The Company is a disclosing entity for the purposes of the Corporations Act and as such Disclosing Entity is subject to regular reporting and disclosure obligations under the Corporations Act and the ASX Listing Rules.
+The Company is a disclosing entity for the purposes of the Corporations Act and as such is subject to regular reporting and disclosure obligations under the Corporations Act and the ASX Listing Rules.
 Refer to Section 10.14 for further information.

+Securities Suspended

-The Company's securities (Shares and listed options) are currently suspended from trading on ASX pending completion of the Equity Offer and acquisition of Spirit, and ASX Securities being satisfied with the Company's re-compliance with Chapters 1 and 2 of the Listing Suspended Rules.
+The Company's securities (Shares and listed options) are currently suspended from trading on ASX pending completion of the Equity Offer and acquisition of Spirit, and ASX being satisfied with the Company's re-compliance with Chapters 1 and 2 of the Listing Rules.
 A reference to Shares or options as currently being Listed refers to the Shares or options as being subject to suspension.

+Financial information presentation

 The Directors have considered the matters set out in ASIC Regulatory Guide 170 and believe that they do not have a reasonable basis to forecast future earnings beyond the expected listing date on the basis that the anticipated operations of the Company after the completion of the acquisition of Spirit are inherently uncertain.
 Any forecast or projection information would contain such a broad range of potential outcomes and possibilities that it is not possible to prepare a reliable best estimate forecast or projection.

 The financial information in this Prospectus should be read in conjunction with, and are qualified by reference to, the information contained in Section 5.
+Section

-Section 5 sets out in detail the financial information referred to in this Prospectus and the basis of preparation of that information.
+5 sets out in detail the financial information referred to in this Prospectus and the basis of preparation of that information.

 Investors should be aware that certain financial data included in this Prospectus is 'non-IFRS financial information' under Regulatory Guide 230 Disclosing non-IFRS financial information, published by ASIC.
-The Company believes this non-IFRS financial Financial information provides useful information to users in measuring the financial information performance and conditions of the Company.
-The non-IFRS measures do not have presentation standardised meanings prescribed by Australian Accounting Standards and therefore, may not be comparable to similarly titled measures presented by other entities, nor should they be construed as an alternative to other financial measures determined in accordance with Australian Accounting Standards.
+The Company believes this non-IFRS financial information provides useful information to users in measuring the financial performance and conditions of the Company.
+The non-IFRS measures do not have standardised meanings prescribed by Australian Accounting Standards and therefore, may not be comparable to similarly titled measures presented by other entities, nor should they be construed as an alternative to other financial measures determined in accordance with Australian Accounting Standards.
 Investors are cautioned, therefore, not to place undue reliance on any non-IFRS financial information and ratios included in this Prospectus.

 Unless otherwise stated or implied, all pro forma data in this Prospectus gives effect to the pro forma adjustments referred to in Section 5.

 Section 5 sets out in detail the financial information referred to in this Prospectus.
 The basis of preparation of that information is set out in Section 5.
 All financial amounts contained in this Prospectus are expressed in Australian dollars rounded to the nearest \$1,000 unless otherwise stated.
 Any discrepancies between totals and sums of components in tables contained in this Prospectus are due to rounding.

 This Prospectus may contain forward looking statements, which are only predictions and subject to inherent risks and uncertainties.
-Forward looking statements statements contained in this Prospectus will actually occur and investors are cautioned not to place undue reliance on such forward looking statements.